-When you receive such a message you will have the option of responding to it – which will cause the message thread to be transferred to your normal inbox – or completely ignore it, in which case it will be hidden away in the Filtered Requests folder, along with anything Facebook has identified as being spam.
+When you receive such a message you will have the option of responding to it – which will cause the message thread to be transferred to your normal inbox.
+Or you can completely ignore it, in which case it will be hidden away in the Filtered Requests folder, along with anything Facebook has identified as being spam.

 “If you’re friends on Facebook, if you have each other’s contact info in your phone and have these synced, or if you have an existing open thread, the new messages from that sender will be routed to your inbox.
 Everything else will now be a message request, minus spam attempts that we will continue to ruthlessly combat.”